KeyboardKit/website/collections/_features/Gestures.md

     )
 ```

 This can automatically trigger standard gestures for the provided action, or fully custom actions.

-## Drag gesture handlers

-KeyboardKit has a ``DragGestureHandler`` protocol that is used to handle drag gestures.
-For instance, a ``SpaceDragGestureHandler`` handles drag gestures on the space key.
+KeyboardKit also has a ``DragGestureHandler`` protocol for handling drag gestures.
+For instance, the ``SpaceDragGestureHandler`` handles drag gestures on the space key.

-## Views

-KeyboardKit has a ``GestureButton`` that can be used to apply many gestures to the same button.